 Everyone experiences stress differently.
-And during this current time of uncertainty, many students might be feeling it a lot more than others.
+During times of uncertainty, many students might feel it a lot more than others.
 It can be tough juggling priorities and keeping yourself both motivated and productive when there is so much going on in the world.
-That’s why we have enlisted the help of model student, Mark, to provide some study tips for tackling this together.
+That’s why we have enlisted the help of model student to provide some study tips for tackling this together

 Believe it or not, Mark decided to study psychology by reading entire textbooks on the subject.
 He concluded that if he made it through them, he might be capable of completing a degree, and he was!

-He completed his first assignments while he recovered outside of hospital and when Mark was well enough, he wound up his business, sold the house and moved his family to the country.
+He completed his first assignments while he recovered outside of hospital.
+When Mark was well enough, he wound up his business, sold the house and moved his family to the country.
 For the first time in 23 years, Mark was doing what he enjoyed, while still being able to study.